Yona-Appletree/ledSPI/README.md

 each LED strip concatonated together.
 This is done because LEDscape requires that data for all strips be present at once before flushing data data out to the LEDs.

+`opc-server` supports both TCP and UDP data packets.
+The TCP port is specified with `--tcp-port <port>` and the UDP port with `--udp-port <port>`.
+Entering `0` for a port number will disable that server.

+Note that if using the UDP server, `opc-server` will limit the number of pixels to 21835, or 454 pixels per port if using all 48 ports.

 Features and Options
 --------------------